romellogoodman/goodgraphics.js/README.md

 ### `group(draw, attributes)`

-Group the markup into a div or g element based on the Graphic's type.
+Group the markup into a div or g element based on the Graphic's template.

 - `@param {Function} draw` The draw function.
 - `@param {Object} attributes` Key value pairs of attributes to apply to the tag.